r0ml/SwiftyPython/README.md

 - If you enable hardened runtime, you have to disable library validation.
 - You have to disable user script sandboxing in XCode to allow pip to install into venv/site-packages

+## Known problems

+Although I collect the Python standard output, in the Demo app, it is currently logged to the console, and not displayed in the "stdout" window.